Brandbook example

 • Typography: The fonts to be used consistently.

-• Brand values and positioning: Your brand's mission, vision and core values, translated into behavior and communication.
+• Brand values and positioning: the mission, vision and core values of your brand, translated into behavior and communication.

 A brand book is a document that establishes a brand's visual and verbal guidelines.
 It includes agreements on logo, color usage, typography, tone of voice and other elements that ensure a consistent brand appearance.